Jennifer Lopez's First Beauty Product Drops Today — See It Here First

-Update: When Jennifer Lopez, she of the near-perfect skin that hasn't stopped glowing for four straight decades, declares the Freedom System Palette her favorite beauty product of the 70 in her capsule collection with Inglot, you take note (and then stockpile that shit).

-"[It] allows you to create your own personalized palette with the specific colors and products that you need," she explained in a press release.
-"Now you no longer have to buy that five-piece eyeshadow kit to get the one color you really want."
+"[It] allows you to create your own personalised palette with the specific colours and products that you need," she explained in a press release.
+"Now you no longer have to buy that five-piece eyeshadow kit to get the one colour you really want."

 Advertisement

-Note: Update: When Jennifer Lopez, she of the near-perfect skin that hasn't stopped glowing for four straight decades, declares the Freedom System Palette her favourite beauty product of the 70 in her capsule collection with Inglot, you take note (and then stockpile that shit).